 Subgroups with high fish consumption (e.g., many island and coastal populations, some persons of Asian ethnicity, some individuals following “healthy” diets) can have methylmercury exposures substantially higher than those reported among the NHANES examinees.
 These subpopulations are not likely to be aware of their blood mercury concentrations or the possible health outcomes associated with such high blood mercury levels.
 (5)

 Lead is even more concerning, particularly for children.
-The CDC indicates that there is absolutely no safe level of lead contamination, yet children are not only exposed but are in great danger.
+The Centers for Disease Control and Prevention (CDC) indicates that there is absolutely no safe level of lead contamination, yet children are not only exposed but are in great danger.
 Estimates sit around half a million children in the US that have blood lead levels higher than when “public health actions” should be initiated.
 Living in older housing, where lead paint is likely, increases risks significantly.
 (6)

 The risks for children are higher with their hands in their mouths more regularly and their more immature body systems.
 Prevention and lifestyle changes should be implemented for our children, and public health steps should be taken for wider exposures.